mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 You are now ready to use MATLAB Web App Server on AWS.

 To run applications on MATLAB Web App Server, you need to create web apps using MATLAB Compiler.
-For more information, see [Web Apps](https://www.mathworks.com/help/compiler/webapps/create-and-deploy-a-web-app.html) in the MATLAB Compiler product documentation.
+For details, see [Web Apps](https://www.mathworks.com/help/compiler/webapps/create-and-deploy-a-web-app.html) in the MATLAB Compiler product documentation.

 # Common Tasks
 ## Upload Web Apps to AWS S3 Bucket